WordPressUtilities/wpu_acf_flexible/README.md

 ### Blocks to create :

 - [ ] Image : Just an image with an optional title + content (<figure>).
-- [ ] Logo List : Rows of images with an optional link.
 - [ ] Pull Quote : Quote + Optional Details.
 - [ ] Slider : Images with title and content (<figure>).
 - [ ] Team Quote : Image + Name + Job + Quote + Details.